Unbiased predictor: A theory that spot prices at some future date will be equal to today's forward rates.

 Unlimited liability: Full liability for the debt and other obligations of a legal entity.
 The general partners of a partnership have unlimited liability.

 Unlisted: A security not listed on a stock exchange but traded on the over-the-counter market.

 Unmatched book: If the average maturity of a bank's liabilities is less than that of its assets, it is said to be running an unmatched book.
 The term is commonly used with the Euromarket.
-Term also refers to the condition when a firm enters into OTC derivatives contracts and chooses to hedge that risk by not making trades in the opposite direction to another financial intermediary.
+The term also refers to the condition when a firm enters into OTC derivatives contracts and chooses to hedge that risk by not making trades in the opposite direction to another financial intermediary.
 In this case, the firm with an unmatched book hedges its net market risk with futures and options, usually.